pollination/queenbee/docs/guides/plugin.rst

   version: 0.1.0

 These are the two mandatory fields for this file.
-You can view a full list of other available fields `here <../_static/redoc-operator.html#tag/metadata_model>`_.
+You can view a full list of other available fields `here <../_static/redoc-plugin.html#tag/metadata_model>`_.

 We will be adding a few more fields for demonstration purposes.
-Overwrite the contents of ``operator.yaml`` with the YAML code block below.
+Overwrite the contents of ``plugin.yaml`` with the YAML code block below.

-..  literalinclude:: ../../tests/assets/operators/folders/energy-plus/operator.yaml
+..  literalinclude:: ../../tests/assets/plugins/folders/energy-plus/plugin.yaml
     :language: yaml

 Your First Function
 -------------------
 We are now finally ready to write a Function.
-Functions are the key ingredients of an Operator.
+Functions are the key ingredients of a plugin.
 A Function defines a parametrized command run in a terminal.
-You can refer to the `function schema definition  <../_static/redoc-operator.html#tag/function_model>`_ to understand the components of a function.
+You can refer to the `function schema definition  <../_static/redoc-plugin.html#tag/function_model>`_ to understand the components of a function.

 We listed some function we wanted to create based on examples provided by the EneryPlus documentation.